Israel's Netanyahu suffers poll dip from judicial crisis | Politics

 Israel's Netanyahu suffers poll dip from judicial crisis

-Netanyahu denies that.
-The United States has lamented the Knesset vote and urged consensus but offered no hint that Netanyahu’s government could face practical consequences, exposing the limits of President Joe Biden’s influence over the long-serving right-wing leader.
+At the same time, the Supreme Court has yet to decide whether it will hear petitions already filed against the new law, which came into effect on Wednesday.
+U.S. DISQUIET The United States has lamented the Knesset vote and urged consensus but offered no hint that Netanyahu’s government could face practical consequences, exposing the limits of President Joe Biden’s influence over the long-serving right-wing leader.
+In an unprecedented public political backlash, thousands of protesters took to the streets during Monday's vote, doctors declared a strike on Tuesday, and some army reservists are resisting call-ups.

 - Country: